 Much like the other parks around Whitefish Lake, visitors to Les Mason State Park can take a dip in the cool glacier waters.
 With boat and kayak rentals, this park has everything you need to make your holiday one for the books.

-One of the most popular things to do in Whitefish is trying your hand at a round of golf.
-That’s right, Whitefish has many great courses for an avid golfer and even beginners who are looking to hit a few balls while being surrounded by mountains.
+One of the most popular things to do in Whitefish is try your hand at a round of golf.
+That’s right, Whitefish has many great courses for avid golfers and even beginners who are looking to hit a few balls while being surrounded by mountains.

 There are two golf courses in Whitefish and 5 others within 20 miles.
 With all of those course options, it’s no wonder why Whitefish is a popular golfing destination in Montana.

 There’s no other place in the western USA that has inspired artists over the years like Glacier National Park and the surrounding area.
 Whitefish has become a popular place for those inspirations (works of art) to be displayed to the public and available for sale.